Kalaiz/ANU-GPA/README.md

    + feature to activate and deactivate scale effect animation
    + Permutation test
    + UI Changes to permutation activity and minor changes to the naming convention of files and Resources
-   + Kalai was assigned the work for DBSQL to link with the app but wasn;t able to do because of personal reasons.
+   + Kalai was assigned the work for DBSQL to link with the app but wasn't able to complete because of personal reasons.
+He did the UI design for the storage though.

 ## App Overview